emmajanedrews/base-template/_posts/2017-07-20-can-part-time-agents-be-successful.md

 From my experience with this, I found that it was difficult to work with the leads that I needed.
 I was struggling because I was only putting in part-time effort instead of making my work a full-time focus.

-**The moment I transitioned to full-time I saw an increase in the number of appointments I was getting,** the number of people I was showing homes, and the number of listings I was getting.
-Four to five months in I started closing consistently, and found success that I hadn’t when I was just working part-time.
+**The moment I transitioned to full-time I saw an increase in the number of appointments I was getting,** the number of people I was showing homes to, and the number of listings I was getting.
+Four to five months in, I started closing consistently and found success that I hadn’t when I was just working part time.

-Working with my current team, we get 400 to 500 leads a month. **Everyone benefits from each other but in order to really work as a part of this environment you need to be full-time.**
+Working with my current team, we get 400 to 500 leads a month. **Everyone benefits from each other but in order to really work as a part of this environment you need to be full time.**

 If you are working another job concurrently to your work as a real estate agent, you won’t be able to reach the level of focus that will drive you to success.

 {% include pullquote.html %}

 Consider if you were at a second job and you’re contacted by a lead.
-Instead of being able to work with them right away as you would if you were a full-time agent, you might end up making them wait; and people expect a quick response.
+Instead of being able to work with them right away as you would if you were a full-time agent, you might end up making them wait, and people expect a quick response.
 The standard on our team, for example, is within five minutes.

 Also, there are a lot of commitments at all times of the day that come along with being an agent.
 It would be incredibly difficult as a part-time agent to be able to meet these obligations.
 Take the case of hosting open houses.